 \section{Message-passing for monomer-dimer ground states}

-In this section, we present one of the main tools we use for studying optimal monomeric-dimeric configurations.
+In this section, we present one of the main tools we use for studying optimal monomer-dimer configurations.
 In particular, there exists a message-passing algorithm that constructs the optimal solution in linear time on finite trees.

-Let $(T,w,x)$ be a finite weighted tree, and assume that there is a unique optimal monomeric-dimeric configuration on $(T,w,x)$.
-Let us consider an edge $e=\{u,v\}$, the principle is to look at the difference between the unique optimal monomeric-dimeric configuration of $(T,w,x)$ and the optimal monomeric-dimeric configuration under the constraint of $e$ not being a dimer.
-Let us write $\mathrm{OPT}(T,w,x)$ for the weight of the optimal monomeric-dimeric configuration on the implicitly weighted $T$.
+Let $(T,w,x)$ be a finite weighted tree, and assume that there is a unique optimal monomer-dimer configuration on $(T,w,x)$.
+Let us consider an edge $e=\{u,v\}$.
+The principle is to look at the difference between the unique optimal monomer-dimer configuration of $(T,w,x)$ and the optimal monomer-dimer configuration under the constraint of $e$ being a dimer.
+Let us write $\mathrm{OPT}(T,w,x)$ for the weight of the optimal monomer-dimer configuration on the implicitly weighted $T$.

-Let us write $T_{(v,u)}$ and $T_{(u,v)}$ to be the two connected components of $T\setminus {e}$ containing respectively $u$ and $v$.
+Let us write $T_{(v,u)}$ and $T_{(u,v)}$ to be the two connected components of $T\setminus {e}$ containing $u$ and $v$, respectively.
 The key is that the total weight of the optimal configuration \textbf{forcing} $e$ to be a dimer can be written as

 The total weight of the optimal configuration of $T\setminus e$ can simply be written as:

 From this, we deduce that $e$ is a dimer in the optimal configuration $\mathrm{MD}_{\mathrm{opt}}(T,w,x)$ if and only if the first quantity is bigger than the second one, in other words,